brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 Automatic disaggregation (either the positive or the negative flavor) is what allows RIFT to get away with only using default routes for north-bound traffic.
+The word disaggregate is simply a fancy word for using a more specific route instead of the default route.

 If there are no failures (no broken links and no broken nodes) anywhere in the topology, then default routes are just fine.